Graciekan21/commkids/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator]()
-- CSS
-  - No errors were found when passing through the official but there is 1 warning for @google fonts added [(Jigsaw) validator]<https://graciekan21.github.io/kilooto/>
+  - No errors were detected in the official validation process; however, there is a single warning associated with the @google fonts line of code in the style.css file. [(Jigsaw) validator]</>

 ## Fixed bugs